-All students have been issued with a Diary.
-One of the purposes of this Diary is:
+All students have been issued with a Homework Diary.
+The purpose of this Diary is:

 - a. to record the children's home work (except Prep). - b. to enable parents to determine whether their child has any homework each evening. - c. to act as a valuable means of communication between home and school.